A major auto manufacturer released a new recall for millions of affected pickup trucks, effective September 6.

-The recalled vehicles are made by Ford Motors, the second-largest U.S. automaker and a ubiquitous name in American life.
-The company has an especially devoted following in Texas (dubbed “Ford Country”), but their vehicles can be seen anywhere you go in the U.S. and to a lesser extent internationally.
+The recalled vehicles are made by Ford Motors, the second-largest U.S. automaker, and is a ubiquitous name in American life.
+The company has an especially devoted following in Texas (dubbed "Ford Country"), but their vehicles can be seen anywhere you go in the U.S. and to a lesser extent internationally.

 What's the Matter With The Trucks?

 The recall involves potential hazards with the driver and front passenger seat belt mechanisms.

 Many people know that an airbag is inflated by a small explosion behind the bag itself, rapidly deploying it in an accident.
 There's remarkably little time to get that cushion between the steering wheel and the driver (or the dashboard and the passenger) when a collision occurs, so explosive energy quickly inflates the airbag when every split second counts.